Legal fiction: Use in fiction

 In the novel Joan and Peter (1918) by H. G. Wells, Peter's parents die in a sailing accident.
 As it is not known which parent dies first, a legal fiction is applied maintaining that the husband, being a man and therefore stronger, lived longer which results in the father's will determining Peter's legal guardian.
 Later in the novel a witness to the accident declares seeing the mother floundering some time after the father has disappeared, and so the legal fiction is overturned and the mother's will is followed, providing Peter with a new legal guardian.
 Wells was in error as to the English law, which actually presumes that the older person died first.

 In Act II, Scene 1 of Gilbert and Sullivan's The Gondoliers, Giuseppe Palmieri (who serves jointly with his brother Marco as King of Barataria) requests that he and his brother be recognized individually, that they might receive individual portions of food as they have two independent appetites.
 He is turned down because the joint rule "... is a legal fiction, and legal fictions are solemn things."

 In the novel Lud-in-the-Mist (1926) by Hope Mirrlees, the concept of the legal fiction as a secular substitute for spiritual mysteries and magical illusions is a central theme.
 Legal fictions in the novel include referring to fairy fruit, mention of which is taboo, as woven silk fabric in order to allow the law to regulate it; and declaring members of the country's Senate "dead in the eyes of the law" in order to remove them from office, since the senators serve for life.

-Limitations on their use
+Limitations on use

 Legal fictions derive their legitimacy from tradition and precedent, rather than formal standing as a source of law.
 Historically, many legal fictions were created as ad hoc remedies forged to meet a harsh or an unforeseen situation.
 Conventions and practices over the centuries have imparted a degree of stability both to the institution of legal fictions and to specific legal fictions (such as adoptions and corporate personhood) that have been repeatedly invoked in judicial precedents.
 While judiciaries retain discretion in the use of legal fictions, some general propositions regarding the appropriateness of using legal fictions might be expressed as follows: